austinbkim/hidutilcmd/README.md

 ## Installation

 `hidutilcmd` must be installed with execute permissions, and should be installed with write permissions disabled for “group” and “other,” _e. g._:  `chmod a+rx,go-w hidutilcmd`.
-On Apple macOS systems, the primary user (aka administrator) will typically be a mamber of group `wheel`, allowing invocation of `hidutilcmd` via `sudo`.
+On Apple macOS systems, the primary user (aka administrator) will typically be a member of group `wheel`, allowing invocation of `hidutilcmd` via `sudo`.

 To allow invoking `sudo hidutilcmd` without being prompted for the user password, optionally run `sudo visudo` and append the following line to `sudoers`: